miisscoder/2nd-PLACE-WINNER-TOPCODER-COMPETITION-Angular7-Dragonet-Worksheet-UI-Prototype-Challenge/README.md

 The source code which wins in topcoder competitions is not allowed on github.

-All codes were transfered to the client at the end of the challenge.
+All codes  (for which prize money has been offered)  were transfered to the client at the end of the challenge.